tobias-walle/openapi-typegen/README.md

 Generates typescript code to access your api based on the openapi (swagger) json files.
 The generated files are completely typesafe.
+This library supports only openapi schemas with the version 3.

 ## Installation
 With npm